bela127/wedance/README.md

 #### Getting started

 - Setup project locally (see Installation Guide).
-- Create a [new Firebase project](https://console.firebase.google.com/u/0/) and configure application to use it.
+- Make changes to code.
 - Build and run locally `yarn build && yarn start`.
 - Checkout new branch and commit your changes.
 - Deploy to Netlify.
-- Create a Pull Request and include link to your Netlify demo.
+- Create a Pull Request and include a link to your Netlify demo.

 #### Code Style